SoloLere/Demo-repo-2/REAMME.md

 ## Subheader

-learning from a youtube tutorial @ MDN channel
+learning from a youtube tutorial git crashcourse @ MDN channel

 ## Status

-I made some mistake earlier and it made the whole deal seem complicated.
+I made some mistake earlier and it made the whole deal seem complicated. feeling more positive now.

+## Diary

+I spent today 23/06/2022 learning about git and github